Exploring Squirrel Hill

 - Navigating the affordances and limitations of a speech recognition interface

 The speech-based interface was an assigned constraint, so I got to think about interactions that were more particular to a voice UI.
-For example, we realized that the chances of error with voice input were high, so we designed for one-word answers.
-To do this, we needed to clearly define the information we were asking at each step.
+For example, we realized that the chance of error with voice input was higher than touch, so we designed for one-word answers.
+At every step, we needed to make clear what we were asking.